-Hearing is critical to their language development, which affects how they interact with others and how they perform at school.
+Hearing is essential to their language development, which affects how they interact with others and how they perform at school.

 Hearing at school

-Treating your child's hearing loss early may help them thrive at mainstream schools alongside their peers.
+Treating your child's hearing loss early may help them thrive at mainstream schools alongside their peers.3

 Your hearing health professional will recommend the best options to treat your child's hearing loss.
 They can also point you to support groups and resources to help you and your family.